Mother Courage and Her Children: Context

-Following Brecht's own principles for political drama, the play is not set in modern times but during the Thirty Years' War of 1618–1648, which involved all the European states.
-It follows the fortunes of Anna Fierling, nicknamed Mother Courage, a wily canteen woman with the Swedish Army, who is determined to make her living from the war.
+Following Brecht's own principles for political drama, the play is not set in modern times but during the Thirty Years' War of 1618–1648, which involved all the German states, France and Sweden.
+It follows the fortunes of Anna Fierling, nicknamed "Mother Courage", a wily canteen woman with the Swedish Army, who is determined to make her living from the war.
 Over the course of the play, she loses all three of her children, Schweizerkas, Eilif, and Kattrin, to the very war from which she tried to profit.

 Overview

 The name of the central character, Mother Courage, is drawn from the picaresque writings of the 17th-century German writer Grimmelshausen.
 His central character in the early short novel, The Runagate Courage, also struggles and connives her way through the Thirty Years' War in Germany and Poland.
 Otherwise the story is mostly Brecht's, in collaboration with Steffin.

 The action of the play takes place over the course of 12 years (1624 to 1636), represented in 12 scenes.
 Some give a sense of Courage's career, but do not provide time for viewers to develop sentimental feelings and empathize with any of the characters.
 Meanwhile, Mother Courage is not depicted as a noble character.
 The Brechtian epic theatre distinguished itself from the ancient Greek tragedies, in which the heroes are far above the average.
 Neither does Brecht's ending of his play inspire any desire to imitate the main character, Mother Courage.

 Mother Courage is among Brecht's most famous plays.
 Some directors consider it to be the greatest play of the 20th century.
 Brecht expresses the dreadfulness of war and the idea that virtues are not rewarded in corrupt times.
 He used an epic structure to force the audience to focus on the issues rather than getting involved with the characters and their emotions.
 Epic plays are a distinct genre typical of Brecht.
 Some critics believe that he created the form.